sarahcatherine311/rancid-tomatillos/README.md

 #### Challenges:

-- The biggest challenge we faced was refactoring code use Router rather than conditional rendering by the state.
+- The biggest challenge we faced was refactoring code using Router rather than conditional rendering by the state.